Previous Initiatives

 On the CUSP: Stop BSI

-Through a joint effort to enhance the quality of health care patients receive, Kansas hospitals have significantly reduced central line-associated bloodstream infections (CLABSIs) after one year of participation in the Kansas On the CUSP: Stop BSI project.
-Working together with the Kansas Healthcare Collaborative (KHC), 50 unit teams are participating in this voluntary national effort to eliminate CLABSI using the Comprehensive Unit-based Safety Program (CUSP).
+Through a joint effort to enhance the quality of health care patients receive, Kansas hospitals significantly reduced central line-associated bloodstream infections (CLABSIs) after one year of participation in the Kansas On the CUSP: Stop BSI project.
+Working together with the Kansas Healthcare Collaborative (KHC), 50 unit teams participated in this voluntary national effort to eliminate CLABSI using the Comprehensive Unit-based Safety Program (CUSP).